 2. Don’t put the dream ahead of the reality

 What I should have done was to keep my freelancing part of my work as my day job and work on the book and associated activities on the side.
-But in order to get a good book deal, I needed to work on my platform, come up with marketing plans, and do a bunch of other stuff that I was feeling pressured to do.
+But in order to get a good book deal, I needed to work on my platform, come up with marketing plans, and do a bunch of other stuff I was feeling pressured to do.
 This meant that I did the opposite—I spent a lot of time on book-related stuff and fewer and fewer hours on my freelancing business.

 In hindsight, this was not very clever.

 3. If you’re not keeping up, you’re falling behind

 Part of the problem this year has been that my regular clients and editors have almost unanimously come back saying that budgets have either shrunk or completely disappeared.
 With publications that were paying me $1,000 a story now offering $200 a piece, it’s painfully clear that magazines and newspapers just aren’t a sustainable way to make a living.